What biochemical blood test is normal? table. Normal cholesterol value in women

 Creatinine

 A substance that plays an important role in the energy metabolism of muscle and other tissues.
-Creatinine is completely excreted by the kidneys, so the determination of its concentration in the blood is of the greatest clinical importance for the diagnosis of kidney disease.
+Creatinine is completely excreted by the kidneys, so determining its concentration in the blood is of greatest clinical importance for diagnosing kidney diseases.

 Normal creatinine values: